patrickbucher/daily-frontend-grind-q4-2024/diary.md

 I found darkhttpd, which does _exactly_ what I need.

+I started reading chapter 14 on the train and worked through the first exercise while waiting in the hospital.

 # Day 12 (2024-10-13)

 I finished working through chapter 12, but I skipped the exercises.
 I'm